tourze/symfony-snowflake-bundle/README.md

 - Built-in Redis sequence resolver to ensure uniqueness in high-concurrency environments
 - Auto-generates WorkerId based on hostname for distributed scenario support
 - Zero configuration required for basic usage
-- Fully compatible with Symfony 6.4/7.1+
+- Fully compatible with Symfony 7.3+
+- Graceful fallback from Redis to RandomSequenceResolver when Redis is unavailable
 - Autowiring support for easy integration with Symfony services
 - Thread-safe ID generation
 - Time-ordered IDs for efficient database indexing